 This is a fact.
-I know at least three women who have gotten texts from their ex-husbands that include calling them a “C You Next Tuesday”, sometimes multiple times in one text.
+I know at least three women who are victims of bad texting behavior.
+Each has gotten texts from their ex-husbands that include calling them a “C You Next Tuesday”, sometimes multiple times in one text.
 Isn’t that sick?
 When it comes to texting your ex, (and this is for both men and women) you better think twice!
 Name calling is not only disrespectful and disgusting, it’s unacceptable!

 I don’t care how angry or bitter someone is, or how unjust the divorce was.
 I don’t care if the girl did something completely unforgivable and unacceptable.
 I don’t care if she slept with 20 people while you were married.
 There is absolutely no excuse to call the person a “C You Next Tuesday.”
 EVER!

 What amazes me is that a guy who is texting that is so angry and beyond control, that he doesn’t even realize the power of putting something in writing.
 The girl can show it to anyone (including a judge, attorney, or friends and family.)
 Is a person that out of control with anger, that they are that stupid?

 When someone calls you that (a C You Next Tuesday) it makes you feel dirty and disgusting and just bad about yourself.
 It makes you sick.
 It’s the worst feeling in the world.
 So, if that’s your intention, you fulfilled it.
 But, think about this.
 You are disrespecting, not only the mother of your children (in some cases) but a woman you stood next to at the altar and made vows to God with.
 Do you really want to reduce things to this level?

 Here’s another scenario.
 Recently, I was sitting at the bar of a really nice restaurant with a good friend of mine.
 We were sipping red wine and chatting, when all of a sudden I noticed the couple sitting next to us, standing up, like they were about to leave.
 They both looked like they were in their 50’s.
 They were kissing, and they really seemed genuinely happy.